dstrohmaier/dstrohmaier.github.io/_posts/2019-12-23-Best-of-Social-Ontology-2019.markdown

 categories: philosophy
 ---

 Social ontology, by which I mean a subfield of contemporary analytic philosophy, is a comparatively small enterprise so far.
 That makes gathering a Best-Of-list difficult.
 There just aren't that many great papers coming out each year, or other notable events.
 Here are five highlights I could find.
-Feel free to send me any others and I might update this entry.
+Feel free to send me an email and suggest other contributions to the field.
+I might update this entry later.

 Brian Epstein's paper ["What are social groups?
 Their metaphysics and how to classify them"](https://philpapers.org/rec/EPSWAS-2) has been available as forthcoming for a while, but the official publication date has been 2019, which hopefully justifies including it in this list.[0]